Skip to content

 you can read more about SEED STUDIO & FABRI XIAO in Etextile week by clicking HERE.

 The next step was seed studio & fabri xiao soldering.
-In this step, we must be very careful during the welding process so that the points do not touch each other and cause a short circuit.
+In this step, we must be very careful during the soldering process so that the points do not touch each other and cause a short circuit.

 And this is soldering result: